 Litigation can be costly and time-consuming, and you should consider these factors before commencing any court proceedings.

 If you can’t resolve your dispute with your contractor through negotiations, it is important that you seek legal advice before taking your next steps.
 A lawyer can advise you on the best course of action for your business.
-If you have any questions about resolving a dispute with your contractor, or you wish to take the next step, let our disputes team know on 1300 544 755.
+If you have any questions about resolving a dispute with your contractor, or you wish to take the next step, let LegalVision’s dispute resolutions team know on 1300 544 755 or fill out the form on this page.

 Was this article helpful?